Paul McLoone: Radio

 In late 2005/early 2006, Tom Dunne, frontman of the Irish band Something Happens, asked McLoone to produce his own music show on Today FM, Pet Sounds.

-After hosting Pet Sounds for nine years, Dunne quit Today FM in August 2008 to join national independent radio station Newstalk.
+After hosting Pet Sounds for nine years, Dunne left Today FM in August 2008 to join national independent radio station Newstalk.
 McLoone switched to radio presenting.
-At first, his role was intended to last for three months, until a new replacement could be found.
+At first, his role was intended to last for three months until a new replacement could be found.
 However, because of the increasing popularity of McLoone's unnamed show, he replaced Dunne on a permanent basis, and The Paul McLoone Show was launched in September, 2008.
 For the first five years, the show aired from 7:00 pm to 10:00 pm, then from 7:00 pm to midnight, and as of June 2012 from 9:00 pm to midnight.

 In a 2014 interview for the Derry Journal, McLoone explained why he is an "accidental radio star".

 A regular nominee, McLoone won two PPI Radio Awards in 2012, a gold for Specialist Music Broadcaster Of The Year, and a bronze for New Irish Music/Musical Talent Programme in his role as organiser and also as the main presenter of the annual Meteor Choice Music Prize awards ceremony held in Dublin, and a silver in the Specialist Music Programme category in both 2013 and 2014.
 In 2016, he won Silver in the Specialist Music Programme and Gold in Music Special/Music Event Category for his work on the Choice Music Awards Live Special he presented along with fellow Today FM colleague Alison Curtis which was held at Vicar Street in March 2016.

 McLoone's interviewer from In Dublin magazine for Radio Month 2014 introduced him as "one of the most instantly recognisable voices on Ireland's airwaves".